gunheeyoon/Photobooth-Project/README.md

-# cs380
+# Introduction to Computer Graphics
-CS380: Computer Graphics Introductory Class using WebGL
+Computer Graphics Introductory Class using WebGL
+# Instruction
+run "run.py" in terminal, then open the link on browser